MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-multi-step-form.md

 1. Go to the **Pages** workspace and add a new page or edit an existing page.
 For more information on creating webpages, see [Create and design pages](first-page.md).

-1. Select the **Multistep form** from the selection of components.
+1. Add a new section and select the **Multistep form** component.

-1. If other multistep forms exist on your site, you will be given the option to add them to your page.
+    If other multistep forms exist on your site, you will be given the option to add them to your page.
 In our example, we will create a new multistep form for our tutorial, Select **+ New multistep form** from the dialog.
-Otherwise, proceed to the next step.

 1. You will see the **Add a multistep** form window.
 Enter in **Application** (or other name) for the **Form name**.
 Select **OK**.